speudusa/csharp-web-development-wiki/Working-With-Students.md

 ### Poor Attendance

 Students are *required* to attend class.
 Attendance is the clearest factor for success.
-Attendance is taken by TFs and reported to LaunchCode.
+Attendance is taken by TAs and reported to LaunchCode.
 LaunchCode reserves the right to withdraw students due to excessive absences.

 Make it clear to students that class attendance is required and crucial for success.
 Attendance exceptions can be made by LaunchCode staff.
 Have students contact LaunchCode staff regarding planned absences or scheduling conflicts.